mslonina/Mechanic/README.md

 code.
 Instead, the user's code should be rewritten within the provided API.
 In such a way, we focus only on the numerical part of the task, and not its setup or storage.
-The HDF5 storage layer provides unified way to access the data by a number of different applications (not to mention C/Fortran codes only, but also Python software)
+The HDF5 storage layer provides unified way to access the data by a number of different applications (not to mention C/Fortran codes only, but also Python software).

 Short history of Mechanic
 -------------------------